christian-mall/tangible-interaction-with-busts-and-statues/README.md

 <img src="https://user-images.githubusercontent.com/44895720/91066571-2747ed80-e632-11ea-8ef5-80dcc5b5ccc1.jpeg" height="600">

 To mark these interactive parts the author decided to use color because this was the preferred method of the people who participated in the pre-study.
-As mentioned earlier the actual study is described in the master thesis.
+As mentioned earlier, the actual study is described in the master thesis.

 ## 4. Audio/Video output